Isak Andic: Death

 On 14 December 2024, Andic died in an accident in the Salnitre de Collbató caves in the Montserrat mountains near Barcelona, Spain.
-Although the Spanish newspapers gave conflicting reports over whether he fell off a cliff or fell down a ravine, Andic's death was confirmed by Pedro Sanchez, the Prime Minister of Spain.
+Although the Spanish newspapers gave conflicting reports over whether he fell off a cliff or fell down a ravine, Andic's death was confirmed by Pedro Sánchez, the Prime Minister of Spain.
 Police were reportedly called to the scene after Andic slipped and fell 150 meters to his death.
 A helicopter, ambulance and a specialized mountain unit were also reportedly called to the scene.
 One Spanish newspaper described the area in which Andic fell an "area of difficult access".
 Members of Andic's family, including his son, were with him at the time of the accident.

 Mango CEO Toni Ruiz said of Andic's death on social media, "His departure leaves a huge void but all of us are, in some way, his legacy and the testimony of his achievements."
-Catalan president Salvador Illa Roca said Andic "contributed to making Catalonia great and projecting it to the world."
+Catalan president Salvador Illa said Andic "contributed to making Catalonia great and projecting it to the world."

 In October 2025, El País reported Andic's son, Jonathan Andic is now under investigation for alleged homicide in his father's death.
 The newspaper cited, in the investigation, that Jonathan was the only one accompanying him on that day, and inconsistencies in his statements raised suspicions.

+On 19 May 2026, his son, Jonathan Andic was arrested in Barcelona.
+Authorities have released few details about the investigation, which remains under judicial secrecy, Catalonia's High Court said Tuesday.
+Jonathan Andic has denied any responsibility for his father's death and has maintained that the fall was accidental.